 Why keep your yard in the dark?
 It’s time to light it up!

-If you’re looking for inspiration for some outdoor hanging tree lights, we’ve got the perfect guide prepared for you.
+If you’re looking for inspiration for some outdoor hanging tree lights at your San Diego home, we’ve got the perfect guide prepared for you.

 Basics of Outdoor Lights

 When discussing the fine art of tree lighting, there are two types to consider.
 They are uplighting and downlighting.